Asaphodes obarata

-Asaphodes obarata is a moth in the family Geometridae.
+Asaphodes obarata, also known as the blue carpet moth, is a moth in the family Geometridae.
 It is endemic to New Zealand and has been collected in both the North and South Islands.
-It seems to inhabit the margins of native forest and also frequents plains with an affinity for gorse hedges.
+It seems to inhabit the margins of native forest and also frequents plains, with an affinity for gorse hedges.
 The host plants of the larvae of this species are unknown.
 The adults are on the wing in December and January.
 It is classified as critically endangered by the Department of Conservation.
 There has been a contraction of range of A. obarata with it now being regarded as locally extinct in both Dunedin and Invercargill.